MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass-recovery.md

 # Restore network compliance after a breakglass recovery

-After an outage is resolved, you need to recover from a [Break Glass](./powershell-compliant-network-breakglass.md#step-2-switch-listed-policies-into-report-only-mode) operation fast and with accuracy.
+After an outage is resolved, you need to make a fast and accurate recovery from a [Break Glass](./powershell-compliant-network-breakglass.md#step-2-switch-listed-policies-into-report-only-mode) operation.

 Below you can view a script that can help you quickly regain the security value of [Compliant Network](../how-to-compliant-network.md) for your users.